pmbenjamin/coding-challenges/README.md

 # Golang Challenges
-The best way to learn is by actually doing something.
+The best way to learn coding is by coding.

-That's why we have sites like [FreeCodeCamp](https://FreeCodeCamp.com) and [CodeWars](http://www.codewars.com/dashboard) that encourage challengers to tackle problems and build upon their knowledge.
+That's why sites like [FreeCodeCamp](https://FreeCodeCamp.com) and [CodeWars](http://www.codewars.com/dashboard) exist.

 ## PROBLEM
 Unfortunately, there are not a lot of resources for beginners to tackle challenges in Golang.
-Even a site like CodeWars doesn't have any challenges for Golang.
+Even a site like CodeWars does not support Golang at the time of this writing.

 ## SOLUTION
-This project aims to correct this by copying FreeCodeCamp's style of `basic`, `intermediate`, and `advanced` challenges.
-I aim to go through these challenges and consolidate the answers in a solutions directory.
+This project aims to contribute a set of open-source challenges ranging in difficulty from `basic` to `advanced`.

+## CONTRIBUTE
+Interested in contributing challenges or solutions?
+Check out [CONTRIBUTE.md](CONTRIBUTE.md)